L2jLiga/fastify-decorators/docs/Testing.md

 1. Set type to module and enable experimental VM modules in `package.json`
 2. Set ts-jest ESM preset in Jest config
 3. Set jest-ts-webcompat-resolver as resolver
-4. In case of using autoload feature setup [workers workaround](#dynamic-import-in-esm-workaround)

 Example configuration: